marsellusk/APIHowToGuide/index.md

 ### Introduction to the Guide

-The Steam API does a very good job of showing what is neccessary to access their API and the data you will get back by doing so.
+The Steam API does a very good job of showing what is necessary to access their API and the data you will get back by doing so.
 However, Steam doesn't show how this should look when implementing the API into code.
 They do provide links to implementations of their API at the bottom of the page, but they can either be confusing or hard to traverse through.
 This guide will hopefully show how to use the Steam Web API in code.
 This way you can use it on your own

 ### Getting Started With Javascript